Oversite

 Sartre said (though he may not be the first) "Existence precedes Essence".
 Determinism says a lot of your "essence" come from your genes and the rest is determined by the processes of cause and effect though out your life - which, according to determinism, are not free.

 Logically it would be difficult to hold both views at the same time.
+However there are a couple of possibilities to try to reconcile the two philosophies.

-One possibility is if the person believes in Compatibilism.
+Another closely related possibility is if the person believes in Compatibilism.
 Under Compatibilism, while still accepting full determinism, a person believes they have apparent free will and therefore apparent choice and responsibility.
 Perhaps they could then consider themselves to be a Compatibilist Existentialist!
 Though I have never heard anyone call themself that.

 As for other philosophies, only those philosophies compatible with determinism would be seen as having the potential to be valid.
+Determinism trashes the whole field of normative ethics and many other areas of philosophy.

 The Science of Human Determinism